Kraljic Matrix: the Basics and Example

 7. van Weele, A. J. (2020).
 Purchasing and Supply Chain Management: Analysis, Planning and Practice.
 London, UK: Cengage. → This book places the Kraljic matrix in the broader field of purchasing & supply chain management and helps your readers understand how the matrix works in conjunction with other strategies.

 8. Ye, Y. (2021).
 Empirical investigation of Kraljic portfolio matrix in service procurement.
-Journal of Supply Chain Management and Operations, 19(2), 45–61. → Applies the model to services (rather than physical goods), demonstrating the matrix’s broad applicability.
+Journal of Supply Chain Management and Operations, 19(2), 45–61. → this article applies the model to services (rather than physical goods), demonstrating the matrix’s broad applicability.
 Highly relevant for modern organizations with significant service procurement.

 How to cite this article: